SQream/sqream_docs/operational_guides/access_control_password_policy.rst

    * Must include at least one “special” character (?, !, $, etc.).

-.. note:: When a new user created in Studio, a message is displayed to help you determine what the constraints are.
+.. note:: When a new user is created in Studio, a message is displayed to help you determine what the constraints are.

 Unsuccessfully attempting to log in three times displays the following message: